An axiomatic approach to default risk and model uncertainty in rating systems: Representation via capacities

 After discussing first characteristics, generalizations of the $\VaR$, and different examples for default risk measures, we now aim for equivalent conditions for default risk measures to admit a representation of the form

 This representation allows to describe the default risk measure $\DR$ via its related capacity, given by $c(A):=\DR(\eins_A)$ for $A\in \FF$.
-This description allows to derive explicit representations of $\DR$ as worst-case PDs and distorted PDs in Section \ref{sc:Choquet} and Section \ref{sec:distorted}, respectively.\ We recall that a default risk measure $\DR\colon \Bb\to \R$ is scaling invariant if
+This description allows to derive explicit representations of $\DR$ as worst-case PDs and distorted PDs in Section \ref{sc:Choquet} and Section \ref{sec:distorted}, respectively.\

+\JS{In the following, we discuss a slightly weaker notion of scaling invariance for default risk measures.} \begin{definition} \JS{We say that a default risk measure $\DR\colon \Bb\to \R$ is \textit{default scaling invariant} if}

-Default risk measures that are not scaling invariant can depend, for example, on the maximum possible default.\ This applies, for example to the default risk measure in Example \ref{WS}, where a warning signal $\gamma$ must be exceeded by $\sup X$ in order to switch to a more conservative default risk measure.
-Another example for a default risk measure that is not scaling invariant is given in Example \ref{ex.increasing}.
+\end{definition} Default risk measures that are not \JS{default} scaling invariant can depend, for example, on the maximum possible default.\ This applies, for example to the default risk measure in Example \ref{WS}, where a warning signal $\gamma$ must be exceeded by $\sup X$ in order to switch to a more conservative default risk measure.
+Another example for a default risk measure that is not default scaling invariant is given in Example \ref{ex.increasing}.

-From an economic point of view, scaling invariance means that the default risk does not change if all potential losses, i.e., $X(\omega)>0$ are multiplied with a positive constant.
+From an economic point of view, \JS{default} scaling invariance means that the default risk does not change if all potential losses, i.e., $X(\omega)>0$ are multiplied with a positive constant.
 Hence, for a given customer $X\geq 0$, we are not interested how high this customer defaults, which would be the case in Example \ref{WS}, but rather if they default or not.
 All scenarios in which the customer cannot pay a due at the end of the observation period are equivalent to the scenarios in which the due multiplied by $\lambda >0$ cannot be paid.
 Certainly, therefore, it is a necessary condition in order to obtain the desired representation \eqref{eq.representation}.

-\begin{remark} Before we provide sufficient and necessary conditions for $\DR$ to have the form \eqref{eq.representation}, we first discuss various properties of $\DR$ that will appear at a later stage in this section. \begin{enumerate}[a)] \item Let $\DR\colon \Bb\to [0,1]$ be a scaling invariant default risk measure.
+\begin{remark} Before we provide sufficient and necessary conditions for $\DR$ to have the form \eqref{eq.representation}, we first discuss various properties of $\DR$ that will appear at a later stage in this section. \begin{enumerate}[a)] \item Let $\DR\colon \Bb\to [0,1]$ be a \JS{default} scaling invariant default risk measure.
 Then, for all $X\in \Bb$,